TreSensa Technologies, Inc.

 New York, NY 10016

-Important Notice for Residents of the European Economic Area and Switzerland: TreSensa complies with the EU-US Privacy Shield Framework and the Swiss-US Privacy Shield Framework as set forth by the US Department of Commerce regarding the collection, use, and retention of personal data from the European Union member countries (including Iceland, Liechtenstein, and Norway) and Switzerland to the United States, respectively, pursuant to the EU-US and Swiss-US Privacy Shield.
+Important Notice for Residents of the European Economic Area, the United Kingdom and Switzerland: TreSensa complies with the EU-US Privacy Shield Framework and the Swiss-US Privacy Shield Framework as set forth by the US Department of Commerce regarding the collection, use, and retention of personal data from the European Union member countries (including Iceland, Liechtenstein, and Norway), the United Kingdom, and Switzerland to the United States, respectively, pursuant to the EU-US and Swiss-US Privacy Shield.
 TreSensa has certified that it adheres to the Privacy Shield principles of Notice, Choice, Accountability for Onward Transfer, Security, Data Integrity and Purpose Limitation, Access, Recourse, Enforcement and Liability (the “Privacy Shield Principles”).
-If there is a conflict between this GDPR Privacy Notice and the Privacy Shield Principles, the Privacy Shield Principles shall govern.
 To learn more about the Privacy Shield program, and to view our certification page, please visit https://www.privacyshield.gov/.

-TreSensa is subject to the investigatory and enforcement powers of the Federal Trade Commission (FTC).
+TreSensa is subject to the investigatory and enforcement powers of the Federal Trade Commission (FTC) and/or the Department of Transportation.

 In compliance with the US-US and the Swiss-US Privacy Shield Principles, TreSensa commits to resolve complaints about your privacy and our collection or use of your personal information.
-European Union or Swiss individuals with inquiries or complaints regarding this GDPR Privacy Notice should first contact TreSensa at Privacy@TreSensa.com with the subject line, “Privacy Shield.”
-TreSensa has further committed to refer unresolved privacy complaints under the EU-US and the Swiss-US Privacy Shield Principles to the BBB EU PRIVACY SHIELD, a non-profit alternative dispute resolution provider located in the United States and operated by the Council of Better Business Bureaus.
-If you do not receive timely acknowledgement of your complaint, or if your complaint is not satisfactorily addressed by TreSensa, please visit www.bbb.org/EU-privacy-shield/for-eu-consumers/ for more information and to file a complaint.
+European Union, United Kingdom and Swiss individuals with inquiries or complaints regarding this Privacy Shield Privacy Notice should first contact TreSensa at Privacy@TreSensa.com with the subject line, “Privacy Shield.”
+TreSensa has further committed to refer unresolved privacy complaints under the EU-US and the Swiss-US Privacy Shield Principles to the BBB EU PRIVACY SHIELD, a non-profit alternative dispute resolution provider located in the United States.
+If you do not receive timely acknowledgement of your complaint, or if your complaint is not satisfactorily addressed by TreSensa, please visit https://bbbprograms.org/privacy-shield-complaints for more information and to file a complaint.
+The services of the BBB EU PRIVACY SHIELD are provided at no cost to you.
+Please do not refer GDPR complaints to BBB EU Privacy Shield.
 If these processes do not result in a resolution, you may also contact your local data protection authority, the US Department of Commerce, and/or the Federal Trade Commission for assistance.
-Please note that if your complaint is not resolved through these channels, under limited circumstances, a binding arbitration option may be available before a Privacy Shield Panel.
+If your Privacy Shield complaint cannot be resolved through the above channels, under certain conditions, you may invoke binding arbitration for some residual claims not resolved by other redress mechanisms.
+See Privacy Shield Annex 1 at https://www.privacyshield.gov/article?id=ANNEX-I-introduction.

 Opt-In and Opt-Out to Certain Onward Transfers under the Privacy Shield: Individuals have the opportunity to opt-out of sharing of their personal data with third parties other than our agents or before we use it for a purpose other than which it was originally collected or subsequently authorized.
 To limit the use and disclosure of your personal information, please submit a written request to Privacy@TreSensa.com with the subject line “Privacy Shield.”